pelican-dev/plugins/README.md

 - [Theme Customizer](/theme-customizer) - Customize panel font and colors
 - [Tickets](/tickets) - Simple ticket system for user support
 - [User Creatable Servers](/user-creatable-servers) - Allow users to create their own servers
  - [PocketID Provider](/pocketid-provider) - Allows you to use PocketID as an OAuth provider
+ - [Register](/register) - Enable user self-registration on all panels

 ## Themes